firtozb/hast-util-to-tiptap/readme.md

 ## What is this?

-This package is a utility that creates a DOM tree (defaulting to the actual DOM but also supporting things like [`jsdom`][jsdom]) from a [hast][] (HTML) syntax tree.
+This package is a utility that creates a TipTap tree.

 ## When should I use this?

-You can use this project when you want to turn hast into a DOM in browsers, either to use it directly on a page, or to enable the use of DOM APIs (such as `querySelector` to find things or `innerHTML` to serialize stuff).
+You can use this project when you want to turn hast into a TipTap node tree for renderHTML.

-The hast utility [`hast-util-from-dom`][hast-util-from-dom] does the inverse of this utility.
-It turns DOM trees into hast.

-The rehype plugin [`rehype-dom-stringify`][rehype-dom-stringify] wraps this utility to serialize as HTML with DOM APIs.

 ## Install